Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 Sometimes this means building your own cloud in your own datacenter; other times it means renting infrastructure, platforms, and applications from public providers over the Internet.
 Most organizations will use a combination of both.
 Public cloud services eliminate most capital expenses and shift them to on-demand operational costs.
 Private clouds allow more *efficient* use of capital, tend to reduce operational costs, and increase the responsiveness of technology to internal needs.

 Between the business benefits and current adoption rates, we expect cloud computing to become the dominant technology model over the next ten to fifteen years.
-As we make this transition *it is the technology that create clouds, rather than the increased use of shared infrastructure, that really matters for security*.
+As we make this transition *it is the technology that creates clouds, rather than the increased use of shared infrastructure, that really matters for security*.
 Multitenancy is more an emergent property of cloud computing than a defining characteristic.

 ###Security Is Evolving for the Cloud